WindyLab/VAC/README.md

 ```

 ## Data Preparation
-The rosbag can be downloaded here:
+The data and checkpoints can be downloaded here:<a id="data-id"></a>
 https://pan.baidu.com/s/1GiTkiQ3HAEgBWp0ixGFDFw?pwd=pk34
 password: pk34
-We provide bags in Gazebo and real-world environment.
+We provide ros bags in Gazebo and real-world environment.

 ## Build CPP ROS Nodes
 Some nodes are implemented in C++, so go to the vas_ws to build them: